gitaroktato/gcode-retraction-changer/README.md

 python ./main.py -f GCODE_FILE_NAME -m distance -l 25 -d 0 -ds 0.5
 ```

-Changing retraction speed from 25mm/s by 5mm/s in every 25 layer
+Changing retraction speed from 25mm/s by 5mm/s in every 25 layer.
+Note: the given values are in milliseconds, so you have to multiply by 60.

 ```shell script
 python ./main.py -f GCODE_FILE_NAME -m speed -l 25 -s 1500 -t 300